soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-Milestones-DestinyMilestoneRewardCategory.md

 ## Properties
 Name | Type | Description
 ---- | ---- | -----------
-rewardCategoryHash | integer:uint32 | Look up the relevant DestinyMilestoneDefinition, and then use rewardCategoryHash to look up thecategory info in DestinyMilestoneDefinition.rewards. entries | [[DestinyMilestoneRewardEntry|Destiny-Milestones-DestinyMilestoneRewardEntry]][] | The individual reward entries for this category, and their status.
+rewardCategoryHash | integer:uint32 | Look up the relevant DestinyMilestoneDefinition, and then use rewardCategoryHash to look up the category info in DestinyMilestoneDefinition.rewards. entries | [[DestinyMilestoneRewardEntry|Destiny-Milestones-DestinyMilestoneRewardEntry]][] | The individual reward entries for this category, and their status.

 ## Example